-'''

-hifive.hic_binning.write_heatmap_dict(hic, filename, binsize, includetrans=True, datatype='enrichment', chroms=[], dynamically_binned=False, minobservations=0, searchdistance=0, expansion_binsize=0, removefailed=False, includediagonal=False, kwargs)
+hifive.hic_binning.write_heatmap_dict (hic, filename, binsize, includetrans=True, datatype='enrichment', chroms=[], dynamically_binned=False, minobservations=0, searchdistance=0, expansion_binsize=0, removefailed=False, includediagonal=False, format='hdf5', kwargs')

-'''

-Create an h5dict file containing binned interaction arrays, bin positions, and an index of included chromosomes.
+Create a file containing binned interaction arrays, bin positions, and an index of included chromosomes.
 This function is MPI compatible.

 - hic (HiC) A HiC class object containing fend and count data. - filename (str.)
-Location to write h5dict object to. - binsize (int.)
+Location to write heatmap object to.
+If format is 'txt', this should be a filename prefix. - binsize (int.)
 Size of bins for interaction arrays. - includetrans (bool.)
 Indicates whether trans interaction arrays should be calculated and saved. - datatype (str.)
 This specifies the type of data that is processed and returned.
 Options are 'raw', 'distance', 'fend', 'enrichment', and 'expected'.
 Observed values are always in the first index along the last axis, except when 'datatype' is 'expected'.
 In this case, filter values replace counts.
 Conversely, if 'raw' is specified, unfiltered fends return value of one.
-Expected values are returned for 'distance', 'fend', 'enrichment', and 'expected' values of 'datatype'. 'distance' uses only the expected signal given distance for calculating the expected values, 'fend' uses only fend correction values, and both 'enrichment' and 'expected' use both correction and distance mean values.

-- chroms (list) A list of chromosome names indicating which chromosomes should be included.
+Expected values are returned for 'distance', 'fend', 'enrichment', and 'expected' values of 'datatype'. 'distance' uses only the expected signal given distance for calculating the expected values, 'fend' uses only fend correction values, and both 'enrichment' and 'expected' use both correction and distance mean values. - chroms (list) A list of chromosome names indicating which chromosomes should be included.
 If left empty, all chromosomes are included.
 Optional. - dynamically_binned (bool.)
 If 'True', return dynamically binned data. - minobservations (int.)
-The fewest number of observed reads needed for a bin to counted as valid and stop expanding. - searchdistance (int.)
+The fewest number of observed reads needed for a bin to counted as valid and stop expanding.

+- searchdistance (int.)
 The furthest distance from the bin minpoint to expand bounds.
 If this is set to zero, there is no limit on expansion distance. - expansion_binsize (int.)
 The size of bins to use for data to pull from when expanding dynamic bins.
 If set to zero, unbinned data is used. - removefailed (bool.)
 If a non-zero 'searchdistance' is given, it is possible for a bin not to meet the 'minobservations' criteria before stopping looking.
-If this occurs and 'removefailed' is True, the observed and expected values for that bin are zero.
+If this occurs and 'removefailed' is True, the observed and expected values for that bin are zero. - format (str.)
+A string indicating whether to save heatmaps as text matrices ('txt'), an HDF5 file of numpy arrays ('hdf5'), or a numpy npz file ('npz').